JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       ministry to another level.
     author: Katherine Ward
     position: Choir Member, Glen Abbey United Church
+  - quote: "I never hesitate to contact Yvonne for choral rehearsals and performances as I am always confident of her high quality musical output.
+      She eloquently and sensitively communicates through her playing and coaching of singers.
+Her quiet confidence, coupled with her flexibility consistently compliments and supports my artistic direction and our singers' development.
+Her constant yearning to improve makes her a wonderful role model to our singers.
+BONUS: Yvonne is comfortable with technology - she works LIVE online with ease, and produces high quality audio recordings as needed. "
+    author: Dr. Tracy Wong
+    position: Choral Conductor, Educator, Composer
+  - quote: When you invite Yvonne to work with you on a project, you should prepare yourself for  a joyful collaboration and an uplifting musical experience.
+      Yvonne brings inspiring musicianship and insightful creativity to all of her undertakings.
+    author: Bob Anderson
+    position: Cawthra Park Chamber Choir, Resonance, Raising Voices
 about: >-
   Musical performer in solo and collaborative performance with extensive leadership and directing experience.